brandur/sorg/content/drafts/mongodb.md

 **TODO: This section is not complete.**

+Note: Maybe use request locking as the example here and test data deletion for consistency?

 Data is instantaneously inconsistent as a deletion job is running through it.

 ### Analytics (#analytics)